+Green around the gills?
 Why nausea happens when your dose increases

 Why doses increase gradually

-Typical schedules increase every four weeks until a maintenance dose is reached.
-Some SlimrChat members have noticed nausea after breaking their treatment and then restarting – again, this is experienced because the body is adapting.
+GLP-1 weight loss drugs are introduced slowly through a dose escalation schedule, often called titration – basically you take an increasing dose over time.
+And quite simply: these medications have strong effects on digestion and appetite.
+Increasing doses gradually allows the body to adapt, and typical schedules increase every four weeks until a maintenance dose is reached.
+But some SlimrChat members have noticed nausea after breaking their treatment and then restarting – again, this is experienced because the body is adapting.

 What happens inside your body when the dose increases